 - Old Port Digger MK2 models have an LED light that blinks while powering up, but then the flashing stops and remain no LED,

 you should wait about 30 seconds more, then it will light up again

 when remote viewing is ready (signified by a Solid LED Light)

 - In networks experiencing heavy traffic, automatic setup can take anywhere from 60 seconds up to 5 minutes.

 - If you are using a Port Digger with an old router, you may experience connection issues.
 This is because one of the four ethernet ports from the router gets easily frozen (you can spot Frozen ethernet LED at their router, while other 3 ports are blinking) and does not work properly again until you restart the router.

 - Port Digger typically requires 0.2A but sometimes spikes to a little higher than that at roughly 0.5A.
 If USB does not supply enough power, Port Digger will repeatedly restart itself automatically If you don't want this happen, please use USB wall AC charger.(if you spot USB port of DVR extended using inner cable to the main board, do not ever use that USB ports).

 - If you're using long ethernet cables, Port Digger requires more power than the USB port on the DVR can supply.
 You have two options in this scenario:

 - Connect the power cable to an outlet using our USB Adapter.

-- Use our Wi-Fi Hub Switch to set up the connection wirelessly
+- Use our Wi-Fi Hub Switch or Port Digger 6 to set up the connection wirelessly

 - Running 100ft cable consume about half of the USB port power in the wire.
 Minimum 2A USB power recommended.